Saturday, March 25, 2017

 The entrance porch of the house was reused.

-On May 8, the fire eventually came to a halt at a place later named Brandsende (blaze's end), now a street near Hamburg's central train station.
+On May 8, the fire eventually stopped at a place named Brandsende (blaze's end), now a street near Hamburg's central train station.

 The fire started at Deichstraße in the left lower corner and spared the buildings in red,